What to Pack for Hand Luggage: Essentials You’ll Need

 Cash and credit cards

-You’d think this would be a given but you’d be surprised how many people throw their wallet into their checked luggage.
+You’d think this would be a given but you’d be surprised how many people throw their wallets into their checked luggage.
 Just put it in your pocket.

 Keys